jejjohnson/research_journal_v2/notes/abstractions/learning_vs_estimation/lve_overview.md

 1. Estimate some quantity of interest(QoI) given some observations and parameters.
 2. Learn the parameters of a model given some observations.

+In other words, if you have a model: you make an estimation.
+If you do not have a model: you need to learn one.

 ## Estimation

+> When you already have a model, $f$, for the data and you want to estimate a value of the state, z, or a quantity of interest, u, given observations, y.
+Objective-based is the inverse prob formulation and the amortized-based is the skipped.

+We can further separate this into two classes: 1) hard predictory and a 2) soft predictor.
+A hard predictor gives an "exact" value for what you're interested in.
+A soft predictor gives a score value for what you're interested in.
+The big difference is the hard predictor is looking for the value of the QoI whereas the soft predictor is weighing the possible values of the QoI.

+We can further distinguish the estimation problem based on the discretization of the QoI: **continuous** and **discrete**.
+If the QoI is continuous, we continue to call it an estimation task.
+If the QoI is discrete, then we can label it a detection task.
+Some estimation tasks include regression, variable-to-variable, denoising, and calibration.
+Some detection tasks include classification, segmentation, anomaly detection, and clustering.

 We are interested in the estimation problem.
 So ultimately, we have some QoI, $u$, we are interested in estimating given some observations, $y$, and parameters $\theta$.